 - 1. From 2009 onwards, the year-end bonus shall be 8.3% of the salary received during the calendar year.
-The minimum amount of the year-end bonus is € 2,250.00. - In the case of employees on the youth salary scales and the VU University Amsterdam's SOM pupils, the minimum amount of the year-end bonus is 15% of the salary received in the calendar year, up to a maximum of € 2,250.00. - There is no minimum amount for the end-of-year bonus for employees under the Invalidity Insurance (Young Disabled Persons) Act.
+The minimum amount of the year-end bonus is \leq 2,250.00. - 2.
+In the case of employees on the youth salary scales and the VU University Amsterdam's SOM pupils, the minimum amount of the year-end bonus is 15% of the salary received in the calendar year, up to a maximum of € 2,250.00. - 3.
+There is no minimum amount for the end-of-year bonus for employees under the Invalidity Insurance (Young Disabled Persons) Act.
+The employer may however apply that minimum amount if this is in the interests of such an employee.